 This Gateway provides students and families easy access to our growing wealth of online management tools.

-Here in the portal you can REQUEST Center Classes, view assignments and grades, verify attendance, print unofficial transcripts, fill out logs, create a four-year academic plan, and more.
+Here in the portal you can COMPLETE LOGS, Request Center Classes, view assignments and grades, verify attendance, print unofficial transcripts, fill out logs, create a four-year academic plan, and more.
 Access to the student portal requires a pre-defined student password.
 Email your PLT or use the form in the box at the right if you have forgotten your username and password.

 A convenient household dashboard where the students portals of all household members can be accessed without having to log into each individual student account.
 The household information area and re-enrollment areas may also be accessed from this area.
 Access to the Household Portal requires a user defined password that is set up during returning enrollment.
 Email your PLT or use the form in the box at the right if you have forgotten your household username and/or password.